-• The Complainant argued even when 2 suburban sales are excluded from the chart on C-1 pg 17, the GIM is calculated as 12.3.

-required to be reduced to compensate for this and will result in a lower GIM applied for assessment purposes.
+- The Complainant argued even when 2 suburban sales are excluded from the chart on C-1 pg 17, the GIM is calculated as 12.3. - The Complainant argued that parking has value in every building and since the City of Calgary cannot assess parking in a multi-residential property, then selling prices are required to be reduced to compensate for this and will result in a lower GIM applied for assessment purposes.